 In western Sichuan, the rains have fallen particularly hard this year, causing floods and mudslides that have killed several dozen people and blocked key roads.

 One of those key roads is the one that takes you from Chengdu, where I’ve spent most of my time in China, to Lhasa, the epicenter of Tibet, which is just now laboring under its 59th year of Chinese occupation.
 It’s rugged country, and the Tibetans are rugged people, accustomed to harsh conditions and high elevations.
 As an American of partial Native American descent, I feel what I consider a natural resistors’ affinity with Tibetans.
-Many Han are good and respectable people, but en masse, and acting under the corrupt dictates of the Chinese government, they’re part of an unjust invading force that has to tell themselves soul-killing lies to justify their expansion at the expense of the Tibetan people’s rights to self-determination.
+Many Han are good and respectable people, but en masse, and acting under the corrupt dictates of the Chinese government and economic order, they’re part of an unjust invading force that has to tell themselves soul-killing lies to justify their expansion at the expense of the Tibetan people’s desire for self-determination.